FenixAlliance/ABS.Docs/Web-Development/Web-Pages/Razor-Pages/Razor-Syntax.md

 <p>Hate cannot drive out hate, only love can do that. - Martin Luther King, Jr.</p>
 ```

-In code blocks, declare local functions with markup to serve as templating methods:
+In code blocks, declare local functions with markup to serve as Theming methods:

 ``` cshtml
 @{